 A lot of theoretical topics have been covered in this blog.
 If your brain is in shambles now, let me help you out by summarizing the most vital points.

-- Exactly like how an address directs us towards our friend’s home, domain names are vital to global network, they direct us to our favourite sites.
+- Exactly like how an address directs us towards our friend’s home, domain names are vital to a global network, they direct us to our favorite sites.

 - A Hosting Server and a domain name are not the same.